 An ATM is located at the site office and most exhibitors offer EFT facilities.

-There are toliets located around the Griffith Showgrounds as well as inside the Woodside Hall.
+There are toilets located around the Griffith Showgrounds as well as inside the Woodside Hall.
 Please refer to site map.

 Griffith has numerous accommodation providers, please click here to view some suggestions.